-On the second and fourth Sunday of the month (and the corresponding Saturdays) we celebrate Communion.
-This is reserved for those who are members of the Lutheran Church-Missouri Synod or members of a church body in fellowship with the LCMS, unless special arrangements have been made with Pastor Ross.
+On the second and fourth Sunday of the month we celebrate Communion.
+This is reserved for those who are members of the Lutheran Church-Missouri Synod (LCMS) or members of a church body in fellowship with the LCMS, unless special arrangements have been made with Pastor Ross.
 Scripture teaches us that in Communion we receive the body and blood of Jesus along with the bread and wine in a supernatural and yet real, present, and physical way.
 Because this is not dependent on a person's faith, but on Jesus' very words, we also take seriously God's warning in 1 Corinthians that if a person takes it in an unworthy manner (that is, they do not know what Communion is) the person sins against the very body and blood of Christ.
 This is why we strongly encourage all visitors to speak with the Pastor if they desire to take communion.

 THE CHRISTIAN CHURCH: